e-n-f/datamaps/README.md

     ./render -A -- directoryname zoom minlat minlon maxlat maxlon > foo.png

-The bounds of the image will be rounded up to tile boundaries for the zoom level you specified.
 The "--" is because otherwise
 <code>getopt</code> will complain about negative numbers in
 the latitudes or longitudes.
 For example you could use